Triangulated categories of relative 1-motives: Background, conventions and notations

+\begin{defi} A morphism $f:X\ra S$ between noetherian schemes is an alteration if it is proper, surjective, generically finite, and if the union of the fibers of $f$ above the finitely many generic points of $S$ is dense in $X$ (this is implied by the first three conditions if $X$ and $S$ are integral).

-We say that a scheme $S$ admits the resolution of singularities by alterations if for any separated $S$-scheme $X$ of finite type and any nowhere dense closed subset $Z\subset X$, there is a projective Galois alteration $g:X'\ra X$ with $X'$ regular and such that $g^{-1}(Z)$ is a normal crossing divisor.
-Recall that by \cite[Corollary 5.15]{De_Jong_altcurves}, any separated finite type scheme over a noetherian excellent base of dimension $\leq 2$ admits the resolution of singularities by alterations.
+We say that a scheme $S$ admits the resolution of singularities by alterations if for any separated $S$-scheme $X$ of finite type and any nowhere dense closed subset $Z\subset X$, there is a projective alteration $g:X'\ra X$ with $X'$ regular and such that $g^{-1}(Z)$ is a strict normal crossing divisor. \end{defi} The best result available in this direction is due to Temkin \cite[Theorem 1.2.4]{Temkin_distillation}: any $S$ which is of finite type over a quasi-excellent scheme of dimension $\leq 3$ satisfies resolution of singularities by alterations.

 Let us recall basic terminology and facts about exact sequences of group schemes.
 Let